This article introduces how to shrink partition in Windows Server 2008 R2. 3 ways to shrink Server 2008 partition without losing data.

 - C drive is running out of space, so you'd better shrink other volume to get Unallocated space and then add into C drive.

-To help repartition hard drive, Microsoft provides 2 native tools - diskpart and Disk Management.
+To help repartition hard drive, Microsoft provides 2 native tools - Diskpart and Disk Management.
 Diskpart is a command line tool which is included from old Windows XP.
-From Windows Server 2008, a new Shrink Volume function was added, which has graphic interface.
+From Windows Server 2008, a new Shrink Volume function was added in Disk Management, which has graphic interface.
 These two native tools work in different way, but they have similar shortages.

 1. How to shrink Server 2008 partition with Diskpart command

 Many server administrators like to use command line tool, Diskpart may be better choice.
-However, unlike Disk Management, Diskpart only displays single partitions with part of parameters, it doesn't display disk partition structure or any Unallocated space.
-If you don't know disk partition information very well, it is not suggested to use this tool.
-Another point, diskpart can only shrink NTFS partitions.
+However, unlike Disk Management, Diskpart only displays single partitions with part of parameters, it doesn't display disk partition layout or any Unallocated space.
+If you don't know everything about your disk partition, it is not suggested to use this tool.

-Steps to shrink partition for Windows 2008 server with diskpart command:
+Steps to shrink partition in Windows Server 2008 with diskpart command:

-- Press Windows and R together on the keyboard to open Run, type diskpart and press Enter.
+- Press Windows and R hot key together to open Run, type diskpart and press Enter.